You don’t just ride your bike because you like its design and color. It would be best if you also considered many things. One of which is the size.

 Smaller mountain bikes aren’t very stable on high-speed sections because of their short wheelbase.
 You have a more stable ride if you have a longer wheelbase.

 This happens because they distribute your center of gravity across a bigger area.
-You’ll also have smaller ground coverage with a small-sized bike.
+You’ll also have smaller ground coverage with an S-sizing bicycle.
 This is a disadvantage in races where bigger ground coverage translates to faster speeds.

 When do you need a large mountain bike?

-Large-sized mountain bikes are ideal if you prefer stability to playfulness.
+A large mountain bike size is ideal if you prefer stability to playfulness.
 This means you are more of a conservative rider instead of a trickster.
 Large bikes give you the control you can’t have on smaller bikes.

 Best Specialized Mountain Bikes

-The S-Works Stumpjumper is Specialized’s flagship trail bike.
-It has 29-inch wheels and features an all-Fox suspension with Fox Float 34 upfront and Fox Float DPS shock.
+The Specialized S-Works Stumpjumper is one of Specialized’s flagship trail bikes.
+It has 29-inch wheels and features an all-Fox suspension with Fox Float 34 up front and Fox Float DPS shock.

-This also has Rockshox’s flagship Reverb AXS electronic wireless dropper.
-Its brakes are from SRAM’s G2 Ultimate quad-piston that goes along with its DT Swiss 240 wheelset.
+This Specialized bike also has Rockshox’s flagship Reverb AXS electronic wireless dropper, which is ideal for trails.
+Its brakes are from SRAM’s G2 Ultimate quad-piston that goes along with its DT Swiss 240 wheelset everyday in Specialized.

-Its beefy tube and seat sport Fox’s all-new Float 38 fork with Grip 2 damper and a Fox Float X2 shock.
-The dropper is Rockshox Reverb AXS and its brakes are SRAM Code RSC.
+Its beefy tube and seat sport Fox’s all-new Float 38 fork with Grip 2 damper and a Fox Float X2 shock, ideal for riders that need a larger size Specialized frame.

 Getting the right mountain bike size is important because this affects your riding.
 Having a size smaller than your weight makes the ride uncomfortable.